BCCL-IIITH/Workshop_Neuroimaging/index.md

 ---

 <div class="note"></div>
-**NOTE**: Upcoming session is on 28/09/2024 which starts doing functional Magnetic Resonance Imaging and its analysis pipelines, 3-5pm, SH1
+**NOTE**: Upcoming session is on 05/10/2024 at **3-5pm, SH1** which covers - Extraction of functional connectivity (ROI-ROI, Seed-Voxel), - Statistical comparisons between two groups, - Functional connectivity based Brain-Age prediction

 # Welcome!
 Hello everyone and welcome to the "MRI and EEG data analysis" workshop that will take place